 - worse symptoms or dizziness after standing up or sitting upright from a lying down position

 - sleep problems, such as trouble falling or staying asleep, or not having a refreshing sleep

 - miss class time and homework assignments due to CFS symptoms

 - need extra time to take tests and hand in assignments

 - have depression or anxiety

-- require a 504 education plan or individualized educational plan (IEP)
+- need a 504 education plan or individualized educational plan (IEP)

-- have difficulty socializing with peers due to missed class time and symptoms
+- have trouble socializing with peers due to symptoms and missed class time

 What Teachers Can Do

 CFS can affect a student's attendance, interactions with peers, completion of assignments, and general academic success.